 Terms and conditions

-In these terms and conditions, “we” “us” and “our” refers to AC Solar Group Pty Ltd and AC Solar Warehouse Pty Ltd and their related bodies corporate.
+In these terms and conditions, “we” “us” and “our” refers to AC Solar Warehouse Pty Ltd and AC Solar Trading Pty Ltd and their related bodies corporate.
 Your access to and use of all information on this website including purchase of our product/s is provided subject to the following terms and conditions.

 We reserve the right to amend this Notice at any time and your use of the website following any amendments will represent your agreement to be bound by these terms and conditions as amended.
 We therefore recommend that each time you access our website you read these terms and conditions.